-Clients can get 50% of the interest charged on their account.
+Clients can get 50% of the interest charged on their accounts.
 This will be during the period that they are getting minimum payment deferrals.
-People getting minimum payment deferrals will be reimbursed for 50% of interest charged.
+People getting minimum payment deferrals will be reimbursed for 50% of the interest charged.

 The credit will reflect on the client’s credit card statements.